GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is no programming language, no matter how structured, that will prevent programmers from making bad programs.
+> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
 >
-> ~ *Lawrence Flon*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts